Brexit 50p to Finally be Released (Or Is It?)

-The official Brexit fifty pence coin is finally set to be released on 31st October 2019.
-Her Majesty’s Treasury and the Privy Council gave the official go-ahead for the new coins on Tuesday 8th October meaning The Royal Mint are now free to start minting the controversial coins.
-Originally due to enter circulation on 29th March 2019, the coins were pushed back due to the UK’s delay in triggering Article 50.
+The official Brexit commorative fifty pence coin is finally set to be released on 31st October 2019.
+Her Majesty’s Treasury and the Privy Council gave the official go-ahead for the new Brexit coin on Tuesday 8th October, meaning The Royal Mint are now free to start minting the controversial coins.
+Originally due to enter circulation on 29th March 2019, the Brexit coins were pushed back due to the UK’s delay in triggering Article 50.

-In October 2018, The Royal Mint first announced to the public that a special 50 pence celebrating the first Brexit date would be released in March 2019.
+In October 2018, The Royal Mint first announced to the public that a special 50 pence celebrating the first Brexit deal would be released in March 2019.
 The only coins that were created with this date were test coins to check the dies but were never put into circulation.
-The original coin which was dated 29th March 2019 had to be corrected to the date that the UK will make a Brexit deal but has kept the same Peace and Prosperity design.
+The original Brexit coin which was dated 29th March 2019 had to be corrected to the date that the UK will make their Brexit deal but has kept the same Peace and Prosperity design.

 The inscription on the coin reads “PEACE, PROSPERITY AND FRIENDSHIP WITH ALL NATIONS” accompanied by the date 31 October 2019.
 Despite voting out for Brexit, the UK are still celebrating peace and friendship with all nations, well perhaps only unilaterally with President Macron and Angela Merkel.

 The Privy Council, headed by Brexit supporter Jacob Rees-Mogg, were behind the approval of the Brexit coin.
 The council consists of senior politicians who effectively deal with legislation on behalf of the Queen.
 The official Privy Council website describes the office as follows:-

 The Privy Council is the mechanism through which interdepartmental agreement is reached on those items of Government business which, for historical or other reasons, fall to Ministers as Privy Counsellors rather than as Departmental Ministers.